 (h) The question is, what was the cause of the wreck of a ship.
-A protest made by the captain, whose attendance cannot be prooured, is a relevant fact. (i) The question is, whether a given road is a public way.
+A protest made by the captain, whose attendance cannot be procured, is a relevant fact.

-A statement by A, a deceased headman of the village, that the road was public, is a relevant fact. (j) The question is, what was the price of grain on a certain day in a particular market.
+(i) The question is, whether a given road is a public way.
+A statement by A, a deceased headman of the village, that the road was public, is a relevant fact.